mic006/markdown-cv/index.md

 in embedded software development.
 I am specialized in low level software.
 I have worked in the modem mobile phone and automotive industries, dealing with drivers, kernel and embedded applications.

-My dream mission: starting from the project's needs and constraints, define and architecture a solution, develop it and bring it to maturity, in a technically challenging context.
+My dream mission: starting from the project's needs and constraints, define and architect a solution, develop it and bring it to maturity, in a technically challenging context.

 I am passionate, determined, persevering and efficient.
 I am autonomous and can work alone, but I also enjoy